 Supplemental Indenture No. 3 granted the Noteholders a sixth put date that commences on December 31, 2010 and expires on January 31, 2011.
-In exchange for the sixth put date, the Noteholders separately agreed they will not exercise their put options for the fifth put date that would be effective prior to January 31, 2011.
+In exchange for the sixth put date, the Noteholders separately agreed they will not exercise their put options for the fifth put date and they will not exercise their put options for the sixth put date that would be effective prior to January 31, 2011.